rkuo2000/NPCpy/README.md

+## `guac`

 <p align="center"><a href ="https://github.com/cagostino/npcpy/blob/main/docs/guac.md">
   <img src="https://raw.githubusercontent.com/cagostino/npcpy/main/npcpy/npc_team/guac.png" alt="npcpy logo of a solarpunk sign", width=250></a>
 </p>

-- `guac`: a replacement shell for interpreters like python/r/node/julia (`guac`) with an avocado input marker 🥑 that brings a pomodoro-like approach to interactive coding. <details>  <summary>Click to see some examples</summary>
+- a replacement shell for interpreters like python/r/node/julia with an avocado input marker 🥑 that brings a pomodoro-like approach to interactive coding. <details>  <summary>Click to see some examples</summary>

     - Simulation:
         `🥑 Make a markov chain simulation of a random walk in 2D space with 1000 steps and visualize`